sensu/sensu-docs/content/sensu-go/5.21/reference/agent.md

 | keepalive-warning-timeout |      |
 --------------------|------
 description         | Number of seconds after a missing keepalive event until the agent is considered unresponsive by the Sensu backend to create a warning event.
 Value must be lower than the `keepalive-critical-timeout` value.
+Minimum value is `5`.<br>{{% notice note %}}**NOTE**: The agent maps the `keepalive-warning-timeout` value to the [`event.check.timeout` attribute](../events/#checks) when keepalive events are generated for the Sensu backend to process.
+The `event.check.timeout` attribute is useful for using time-based event filters to reduce alert fatigue for agent keepalive events.
+{{% /notice %}}
-Minimum value is `5`. type                | Integer default             | `120` environment variable   | `SENSU_KEEPALIVE_WARNING_TIMEOUT`
+type                | Integer
+default             | `120`
+environment variable   | `SENSU_KEEPALIVE_WARNING_TIMEOUT`